Last update: 14th January 2019

 Reading time: 30 minutes

 #WeLoveProjects, and we firmly believe that a good project management strategy is the key to achieving the best results at work.
-That's why we've worked on creating this complete guide that will walk you through all the basics on Project Management and will teach you how to become more efficient on your day-to-day tasks.
+That's why we've worked on creating this complete guide that will walk you through all the basics of project management and will teach you how to become more efficient in your day-to-day tasks.
 We hope you enjoy it!

-How often do you start something that without caring about the size of it, and at some point, you just stop doing it?
-From following your passion, dating someone, looking for a new house, starting an entrepreneurship, to taking dance lessons or just a dinner with friends.
+How often do you start something, and at some point, you just stop doing it?
+From taking up a new hobby to starting an entrepreneurship, it's a common problem that many of us experience.

-There are many reasons why this occurs, they can go from lack of time, money or quality of experience.
-In the end, it feels like you never accomplished anything and becomes a snowball that might impact on future projects.
+There are many reasons why this occurs, such as lack of time, money, or commitment.
+In the end, it feels like you never accomplished anything and becomes a snowball effect that can impact future projects.

-Something in common these reasons have is they are rooted in how the user gets overwhelmed without the proper organization.
+Something in common these reasons have is that they are rooted in how the individual gets overwhelmed without the proper organization.
 This is where project management comes in!